-In 2017 we are focusing on the character of God.
-Each passage we will memorize highlights a different character attribute.
-Knowing these truths about God will fuel our worship, enhance our prayers, and build our faith as we learn to trust God in any and every situation.
+In 2018 we will be memorizing Psalm 103 and Psalm 32.
+These chapters focus on God’s abundant goodness and forgiveness.
+Knowing these truths will fuel our worship and build our faith as we learn to trust God in any and every situation.

 SCRIPTURE MEMORY FOR KIDS